A-Z of waste and recycling | Redland City Council

 Animal (carcasses)

-For disposal of deceased household pets (residential), double-wrap in plastic and take to one of Council's Recycling and Waste Centres.
+For disposal of deceased household animals (residential), double-wrap in plastic and take to one of Council's Recycling and Waste Centres.
 Commercial disposal of household animals not accepted.
 For more information contact Redland City Council on (07) 3829 8999.

 Animal (droppings)